 Many walking vacations focus on the Cyclades – a circlet of islands strung between Crete in the south and Athens in the north.
 It’s a good balance of seeing the postcard Greek Islands in a way many don’t – via, say, the caldera footpaths of Santorini (Thira), gnarled olive groves of Naxos, and old Byzantine paths of Paros.
 You might want to get stuck into self guided hikes or leave the directions to a guide on a small group walking vacation.

 Other walking vacations zoom in on the Ionian Islands.
-This cluster of isles in the northwest of Greece includes a few more famous faces – including Lefkada, Kefalonia and Ithaca – but offer ways to walk out of the crowded tourist traps.
+This cluster of isles in the northwest of Greece includes a few more famous faces, including Lefkada, Kefalonia and Ithaca.
 Fittingly, this is the land of Homer’s Ulysses.
 Your odyssey will tread in the Greek hero’s footsteps, along rich mountain valleys, river canyons, flowering forests and cave-chipped sandy coves.

 Crete is great for cycling and driving.
 Tailor made self guided vacations give you full flexibility for shaping your trip to your needs in terms of kilometres, routes and rest days.
 Olive oil farms, pindrop-quiet beaches, impossibly picturesque mountain villages, and thousand year-old monasteries are all par for the course.